-How to Wash Fish Tank Plants
+How to Wash Plastic Fish Tank Plants: Cleaning Aquarium Decorations

 Aquarium decorations can be notoriously difficult to clean, especially when they become covered in algae.
 Never attempt to scrub algae off with soap or detergent, which is extremely toxic to fish.

 Cleaning your aquarium and keeping up with regular water changes is essential to your fish's health.
-However, good bacteria will naturally build up in the tank and routinely scrubbing all of the décor at once will deplete these bacteria.
+However, good bacteria will naturally build up in the tank, and routinely scrubbing all of the décor at once will deplete these bacteria.
 If possible, only wash some of the plants in your fish tank at a time, instead of all at once.

 There are several efficient, safe ways to wash your aquarium plants:

 - Boiling Water

 Hot water kills the algae, and the algae will scrub off easily once it is dead.
 Best of all, this method exposes your fish to absolutely no chemicals.

 - Remove the pan from the stove, and transfer water into a clean container.

 - Place décor in the water while it is still hot, and let them sit for at least ten minutes.